 The Notes are complex financial instruments and are not a suitable or appropriate investment for all investors.
-In some jurisdictions, including the United Kingdom, regulatory authorities have adopted or published laws, regulations or guidance with respect to the offer or sale of securities such as the Notes to retail investors.
+In some jurisdictions, regulatory authorities have adopted or published laws, regulations or guidance with respect to the offer or sale of securities such as the Notes to retail investors.